 Symptoms of Lymphedema

-- Sense of heaviness in the arm or loss of motion
+- Sense of heaviness in the limb or loss of motion

 - Discomfort, ache, tingling/numbness or pain

-- Swelling can affect the entire arm or just part of it.
+- Swelling can affect the entire limb or just part of it.

-Lymphedema can limit a woman’s ability to perform physical activities, and self-consciousness can lead to social withdrawal.
+Lymphedema can limit your ability to perform physical activities, and self-consciousness can lead to social withdrawal.

 Most breast cancer patients who experience lymphedema develop the condition within three years of their treatment.
 However, it can appear immediately after surgery or 20 years or more later.

 Patients in the Breast Cancer Program have access to specialized lymphedema care and treatment through our Department of Physical Medicine and Rehabilitation.
 The Cancer Rehabilitation Program is led by a board-certified physical medicine and rehabilitation physician who specializes in cancer rehabilitation.
 It also includes physical and occupational therapists with special training in lymphedema therapy.
 The team has extensive experience supporting breast cancer patients through every phase of lymphedema care.